angular-university/angular-advanced-course/README.md

-# Angular Advanced Library Laboratory Course: Build Your Own Library
+# Angular Advanced Library Laboratory Course
+### Build Your Own Library

 This repository contains the code of the [Angular Advanced Library Laboratory Course: Build Your Own Library](https://angular-university.io/course/angular-advanced-course).